-Not only will diversifying your elliptical workout keep your body in top shape, it’s also more fun!
-Here are some ideas to change up your routine from Santa Maria:
+Diversifying your elliptical workout will keep your body in top shape — plus, it’s more fun!
+Here are some ideas from Santa Maria to change up your routine:

-- Do 5-minute intervals increasing resistance each time.
+- Do 5-minute intervals, increasing the resistance each time.

-- Move at base-pace for 2 minutes, then double the speed for 2 minutes (keeping incline steady) and recover for 1 minute.
+- Move at base pace for 2 minutes, then double the speed for 2 minutes (keeping the incline steady) and recover for 1 minute.
 Repeat this pattern as many times as desired.

 “Being creative keeps you from getting bored and phoning it in,” Santa Maria says.
 “See if you can improve your distance or levels of endurance each time you get on the machine.
 Compete against yourself to get stronger and leaner.”

-Your moderate speed should feel like going on a casual run — not a sprint, but not a walk.
-High resistance should feel like 80 to 90 percent of your maximum effort, moderate resistance should be 60 to 70 percent maximum effort, and low resistance should be 40 to 50 percent maximum effort.
+Your moderate speed should feel like going on a casual run — not a sprint but not a walk.
+Low resistance should be 40 to 50 percent of your maximum effort, moderate resistance should be 60 to 70 percent, and high resistance should feel like 80 to 90 percent.